ZicongJiang/mine/content/en/author/XinyuYou/_index.md

 +++
 # Display name
-name = "Xinyu You"
+name = "Zicong Jiang"

 # Username (this should match the folder name)
-authors = ["XinyuYou"]
+authors = ["ZicongJiang"]

 # Is this the primary user of the site?
 superuser = true

 # Role/position
-role = "Postgraduate Student of Computer Science"
+role = "undergraduate Student of Communication Engineering"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.